This post contains affiliate links - using these links does not cost you anything but does wonders for us. Thank you for supporting Fairy Good Mommy!

 The challenge comes from the way passive entertainment has grown in the last several decades.
 When children are being entertained by something on a screen that only involves them watching and not interacting, it leads to inactivity, both physically and mentally.
 It is important to note that this does not mean television and other screens have no place with children.
 Instead, there needs to be interaction from caregivers simultaneously to promote healthier viewing habits.

-Electronic Toys are Worth Including
+Electronic Toys are Worth it for Babies

 Electronic toys exist in a middle ground between the two sides mentioned above.
 While some electric toys have a small degree of physical manipulation to them that can hone motor skills, many only offer buttons with visual or auditory feedback.
 Researchers believe that language develops most ideally through interpersonal contact, and households spend less time talking if there are toys that do the talking instead.